 - Age and gender: Women are more likely to develop breast cancer as they get older.
 The most advanced cases of breast cancer are normally detected in women over 50.

 - A family history of breast cancer

 Contrary to popular belief, using antiperspirants, having breast implants, and wearing underwire bras do not increase the risk of breast cancer.
-Breast cancer has also not been directly linked with pesticides.
+Breast cancer has also not been directly linked to pesticides.

 |Cancer||Causes and Risks||Symptoms||Diagnosis||Treatment|

 |Endometrial Cancer||Introduction: Causes and Risk Factors||Symptoms||Diagnosis and Staging||Treatment|